BharathiGunupuru/A-Comprehensive-Approach-to-Designing-a-32-bit-ARM-CPU/README.md

 Also, cover all the conditional mnemonics from ARM LRM, as shown in the snapshot below.
 # Micro Architecture top view (rough) :

+# Testing:
+To test a CPU working we need to have an extensive code which can examine each and every instruction covered in this CPU design , and then if that code is being executed by our CPU with the required final result we can say that CPU passed the initial test

+To test our design, we have taken reference test Code from Digital Design and Computer Architecture ARM edition by Harris.

+# Test Code :